mhmmdfjr123/simponi-portal/installation.md

 ## How to Install

+1. Open your terminal / console

-1. Clone from repository:
+2. Clone from repository:

         git clone http://devtass:8880/simponi/simponi-portal.git

+    And then change directory to `simponi-portal` project

+        cd simponi-portal

-2. Install Laravel Dependencies
+3. Install Laravel Dependencies

         composer install

-3. Create .env file based on .env.example, or you can try the following command:
+4. Create .env file based on .env.example, or you can try the following command:

         cp .env.example to .env

-4. Install node modules
+5. Install node modules

         npm install

-5. Cihuyy.. you can run your project
+6. Cihuyy.. you can run your project

         php artisan serve